 REDCap can also manage projects with multiple sites.

-Regulatory compliance: REDCap at the University of Arizona was developed specifically around HIPAA-Security guidelines and is recommended to staff researchers by both our Privacy Office and Institutional Review Board.
-We provide secure and web-based.
+REDCap at The University of Arizona was developed specifically around HIPAA-Security guidelines and is recommended to staff researchers by both our Privacy Office and Institutional Review Board.
+We provide secure and web-based access.
 Users can input data from anywhere in the world with secure web authentication, data logging, and Secure Sockets Layer (SSL) encryption.
+For further information please reference this peer reviewed article.

 For information on class content please go to: REDCap Class Content

-If you are currently a REDCap user at CaTS, you may use the following link to connect to the the REDCap software: REDCap at the U of A
+If you are currently a REDCap user, you may use the following link to connect to the the REDCap web application: UA REDCap

-For more information about the REDCap consortium, please follow our link to the REDCap website: REDCap
+For more information about the REDCap Consortium, please follow our link to the REDCap website: REDCap Consortium

-If you are interested in finding out more about REDCap studies at the University of Arizona, or have questions about using REDCap for your upcoming or existing study, please contact Terry Smith at (520) 440-8563 for more information.
+If you are interested in finding out more about REDCap studies at the University of Arizona or have questions about using REDCap for your upcoming or existing study, please contact us at REDCap for more information.